Guiw5/coding-interview-backend-level-3/README.md

 ```

 This will create a new migration file in `src/migrations/` with the timestamp and the name you provided.

+## 📚 API Documentation

+The API documentation is available through Swagger UI when the server is running: http://127.0.0.1:3000/documentation

 ## 🧪 Testing